agencyenterprise/tangier-auto-tagging-v2/ReadMe.md

 One potential model that was explored was [speechbrain music emotion detection model](https://huggingface.co/speechbrain/emotion-recognition-wav2vec2-IEMOCAP).
 This one showed a lot of promise but only captured 4 moods: `happy`, `angry`, `neutral`, `sad`

 ### JMLA Model
+This [model](https://huggingface.co/UniMus/OpenJMLA) read in a song file and then generated a text description including mood, genre, and theme detection.
+Overall it was pretty weak and did not manage to correctly label even pop songs with simple structure.
+I ran these models on 10 second snippets from popular music to get a feel for their efficacy.

-This [model](https://huggingface.co/UniMus/OpenJMLA) read in a These models are best run on
+These models are best run on NVIDIA GPUs in python 3.10 with an older version of torch.

 Mac
 `brew install sox`